shawnsmith/dependency-analyzer/README.markdown

 ### ShowMoveErrors

-Show a list of classes that will depend on classes that aren't available to it in a Maven module dependency, taking into consideration a "moves file" with a list of classes to move and their destinations.
+Show a classes that likely won't compile or will have class dependency errors once a set of proposed moves take place.
+The proposed moves are described in a "moves file" (see below).

 Usage: